 εi,y ~ normal(0, σmort, i)

-where E represents the median and σ the standard deviation of observed en route mortality since 2000 for each CU.
+where E and σ represents the median and standard deviation of observed en route mortality since 2000 for each CU, i.
 Reference values for mean en route mortality and its variance were parameterized using observed differences in abundance estimates between in-river and spawning ground sampling locations (2000-2016; Pacific Salmon Commission, unpublished data).

-Biological benchmarks

-Biological benchmarks are commonly used to assess population status relative to a desired state.
-In this study, we used a biological benchmark derived from stock-recruit relationships and referenced in Canada’s Wild Salmon Policy (DFO 2005).
-This benchmark is 80% of the estimated spawner abundance necessary to achieve maximum sustainable yield (SMSY) and represents a stock that is considered to be in the “green” or healthy zone (DFO 2005).
-We estimated using the Lambert W function following Scheuerell (2016)

-Equation A7 SMSY, i= 1-W(e1- αi )βi

 Table A1.
 Parameter values and justifications for components of biological and management submodels.